-During the year, the secretary assisted the chairperson of the board (particularly as relates to the aspects set out in section 4.5 "Role of the chairperson of the board of directors") and provided the board with impartial assistance and advice on all aspects relevant to the proper functioning of the corporate governance system.
+During the year, the secretary assisted the chairperson of the board (particularly as relates to the aspects set out in the previous section 4.5 "Role of the chairperson of the board of directors") and provided the board with impartial assistance and advice on all aspects relevant to the proper functioning of the corporate governance system.

-The secretary receives suitable support when carrying out their duties, including in the event the board secretary also acts as the secretary of one or more board committe.
+The secretary receives suitable support when carrying out their duties.